Limited License Legal Technician Licensing and Admission

 There are three key requirements to be licensed as a legal technician: education, examination, and experience.

-- Complete the LLLT Core Curriculum: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school and that must include the following subjects:
+- Complete the Core Education: 45 credits of legal studies courses that must be taken at a school with an ABA-approved or LLLT Board-approved paralegal program or at an ABA-approved law school.
+Must include the following subjects: